openSUSE/news-o-o/_posts/2010-07-31-opensuse-weekly-news-issue-134-is-out.markdown

 ####  [Win $10,000 building your software appliances using SUSE Studio](http://www.novell.com/promo/suse/the-disters-contest.html)

 "Fame and a modest fortune await!
 We're looking for inventive minds to build the most innovative software appliances.
-Publish your unique appliance to the new SUSEÂ® Galleryâ„¢ and enter into a contest to win $10,000!"
+Publish your unique appliance to the new SUSE® Gallery™ and enter into a contest to win $10,000!"